wix-incubator/kafka-connect-s3/README.md

 If you use it, you will likely find issues or ways it can be improved.
 Please feel free to create pull requests/issues and we will do our best to merge anything that helps overall (especially if it has passing tests ;)).

+This was built against Kafka 0.9.0.0 although since starting 0.9.0.1 has been released and will be supported very soon!

 ## Block-GZIP Output Format

 For now there is just one output format which is essentially just a GZIPed text file per chunk with one Kafka message per line.

 It's actually a little more sophisticated than that though.
 We exploit a property of GZIP whereby multiple GZIP encoded files can be concatenated to produce a single file.
 Such a concatenated file is a valid GZIP file in its own right and will be decompressed by _any GZIP implementation_ to a single stream of lines -- exactly as if the input files were concatenated first and compressed together.

+### Rationale

+This allows us to keep chunk files large which is good for most common case of large batch/ETL workloads, while enabling relatively efficient access if needed.

+If we sized each file at just 64MB then operating on a weeks data might require opening 10s or 100s of thousands of separate S3 objects which has non-trivial overhead compared to a few hundred.
+It also costs more to list bucket contents when you have millions of objects for a relatively short time period since S3 list operations can only return 1000 at once.
+So we wanted chunks of about 500MB to 1GB in size for most cases.

+But in some rarer cases, we might want to resume processing from a specific offset in middle of a block, or pull just a few records at a specific offset.
+Rather than pull the whole 1GB chunk each time we need that, this scheme allows us to quickly find a much smaller chunk to satisfy the read.

+We use a chunk threshold of 64MB by default although it's configurable.
+Keep in mind this is 64MB of _uncompressed_ input records, so the actual block within the file is likely to be significantly smaller depdneing on how compressible your data is.

+### Example

 We output 2 files per chunk